airbytehq/airbyte/docs/integrations/enterprise-connectors/source-oracle.md

 1. Oracle DB version 23ai, 21c or 19c.
 2. Dedicated read-only Airbyte user with access to all tables needed for replication.

-#### 1. Make sure your database is accessible from the machine running Airbyte.
+#### 1. Make sure your database is accessible from the machine running Airbyte

 This is dependent on your networking setup.
 The easiest way to verify if Airbyte is able to connect to your Oracle instance is by testing the connection in the UI.

-#### 2. If using CDC, make sure your database can run LogMiner and that supplemental logging is enabled for all relevant tables.
+#### 2. If using CDC, make sure your database can run LogMiner and that supplemental logging is enabled for all relevant tables

 Skip this step if you don't intend to perform CDC incremental syncs.